burhancabiroglu/DanisBana/README.md

 <img src="./art/logo.svg" align="left"
 width="120" hspace="10">

-<b>Danış Bana</b> is a point-based android application where you can communicate and consult with psychologists who are experts in their field online.
+<b>Psychologist Counselor</b> is a point-based android application where you can communicate and consult with psychologists who are experts in their field online.

 </p